pmihalcin/kotlinconf2018/README.md

 * function inlining, removes the need for the JVM to use an object instance and to perform variable memory allocations for the lambda
 * `inline fun`

+## Kotlin Coroutines in Practice
+coroutines ~ light weight threads
+`suspend fun` - doesn't block, waits for the completion, function returns only when everything is completed, is sequential

+in parallel -> `launch{}` -> when we use it this way, that invocation is child of coroutine scope instead of being global as it is with `Thread`s

+structured concurrency

+* shared + mutable state = danger => shared by communication
+* synchronized primitives => communication primitives - channels
+* classes => coroutines

+communication primitives
+`CoroutineScope.`...
+`ReceiveChannel`
+`SendChannel`

+* concurrency must be limited
+* worker pool
+* it can be achieved with `SendChannel`

+`select` expression to choose from multiple receive channels

+everything inside coroutine: no concurrency, no synchronization, code is sequential

+patterns: worker pool, actor

+* coroutines can be written in a way where they never leak - they are closed properly
+* `CoroutineScope` - launches new coroutines & quickly returns, doesn't wait for them

+takeaways
+* coroutines are not like threads
+* the code needs to be restructured, but it's much better
+* no exception is ever lost, it bubbles up